cpsc6300/course-project-ali-pranith-and-giyoon/report/report.md

 | 1  | 0.98  |0.98  |0.98  |3126  |

-High precision relates to the low false positive rate.
+From the classification report shown in Table 2, we can see that, high precision relates to the low false positive rate.
 We have got 0.98 precision (for 1) which is much higher than model 1 case.
 Also, other numbers including Recall, F1 Score are also much more higher than model 1.